angelus-x/OSINT/exercise-001/README.md

 ![Overlay Image](images/overlay.gif)

-**Source:** I made this by combing Google Earth with topographic-map.com
+**Source:** Google Earth and topographic-map.com

+*Click the image to see the animation.*
 ---

-## OK so now, narrowing down the target.
+Okay, so now, narrowing down the target.

 The image is of Kiffa.
 Picture was taken in the morning.